-The Perris area was influenced by the development of March Field, which was established on March 1, 1918 as the Alessandro Flying Training Field following the United States' entry into World War I (Gunther 1984).
-The name was officially changed to March Field on March 20, 1918 in honor of Peyton C. March, Jr., who had been killed in a training plane crash in Fort Worth, Texas, earlier that year.
+In addition to agriculture, the area was also influenced by the development of March Field during the twentieth century.
+March Field was orginally established March 1, 1918 as the Alessandro Flying Training Field following the United States' entry into World War I (Gunther 1984).
+The name was officially changed to March Field on March 20, 1918 in honor of Peyton C. March, Jr., who had been killed in a training plane crash in Fort Worth, Texas earlier that year.
 The air field changed names many times throughout the 1940s.
 In 1941, the name was changed to March Army Air Field; in 1942, to March Army Air Base; in 1947, to March Army Air Force Base to reflect the establishment of the United States Air Force; and finally to March Air Reserve Base in 1996 (March Field Air Museum 2020).
-Although the official name changed multiple times, residents have continued to refer to it as "March Field" (Gunther 1984).
-The establishment of March Field was important to the region due to the role the local inhabitants would play during World War I and World War II.
+Although the name changed multiple times, residents have continued to refer to it as "March Field" (Gunther 1984).

-Farming continued to be important to the region.
-During the mid- to late twentieth century, the Riverside County Flood Control and the Metropolitan Water District (MWD) began to establish storm drains and modern water conveyance systems, which would allow farmers to better manage water on their land (City of Perris n.d.; Environmental Science Associates 2016; MWD n.d.).
+The establishment of March Field was important to the region for many reasons associated with the role the local inhabitants and region would contribute to World War I and World War II.
+However, farming continued to be important to the region.
+During the mid- to late twentieth century the Riverside County Flood Control and the Metropolitan Water District (MWD) began to establishment of the storm drains and new modern water conveyance systems.
+The establishment of these modern water conveyance systems allowed farmers to better manage water on their land (City of Perris 2019; Environmental Science Associates 2016; MWD 2019).

-Although Perris generally remained agricultural throughout the twentieth century, in recent years, the city has seen a growth in residential and industrial development.
-Today, many of the large agricultural fields have been developed into large logistics centers and warehouses servicing the greater southern California region.
+Although properties within this area of the Moreno and Perris valleys generally remained agricultural throughout the twentieth century, in recent years, the area has seen a growth in residential and industrial development.
+Today, many of the large agricultural fields have been developed into large logistics centers and warehouses servicing the greater Southern California region.

-A Brief History of the Project Area
+History of Property Ownership and Development Within the Project